brunoniconeves/inventoryApp/README.md

 - Decided to implement E2E tests that can automatize QA tests of the entire application that integrate Backend, Frontend and Database.

+### Branches
+- Main
+  - After I found an issue with MUI Modal/Dialogs I decided to play safe and use a separate route to edit and add new products.
+And this was keept on the main branch.

+- feat/modalEditDesign
+  - The first version that use modal to open a product details or a new product.
+Keep in mind that it could render errors in some browsers because of MUI issue.

 ## If we have more time, next steps:

 ### Backend (.NET):